szuvarska/ConvolutionalNeuralNetworks/deliverable/project_desc.md

 **Idk if we want it in final report** but i found [website](https://paperswithcode.com/dataset/cinic-10) with papers about this dataset so we might take a look at it at some point

 ## Plan of experiments

+**I guess this part will not be included in final report and if so it has to be rewritten**
+1. Create CNN implementation in pytorch and check parameters (time of training, accuracy, loss function)
+2. Tweak this for example add one more convolutional layer, different learning rate, max pooling instead of average polling or other way around, maybe tweak number of neurons.
+Play with blueprint created in first experiment.
+Compare it to ready architecture from internet, and ready model.
+With ready architecture use all random weights and kernels and other variant with random weights but not kernels.
+3. Apply regularization to weights in fully connected layer, check results, if possible apply regularization to kernel functions.
+Try with l1 and l2, maybe elastic net.
+Search for different methods.
+4. Data augmentation as described bellow
+    - rotations
+    - flipping
+    - cropping
+    - brightness adjustment
+    - color jitter
+    - gaussian noise
+    - some combination of those (lot of experiments)
+    - cutoff
+    - maybe AutoAugment
+5. Few shot learning something we don't know yet
+6. Probably stacking but it seems easy so we can implement soft voting as well.
+One thing to remember is that those models should varied fundamentally.
+Because if those models extract the same information from image then combining it does not help

 ## Description of particular experiments